deluminators/Realate/README.md

 npm start
 ```

 Server will be running on localhost on port 5000

-**To start the web app**
+**Running the front-end server**
 Go to root of the project, run

 ```